 Employees who have been wrongfully terminated may work with an attorney to sue their employer.
 If the case is successful, they may be able to recover compensatory, economic, and non-economic damages like:

-- costs of searching for a new job and other incidental expenses caused by the wrongful termination;
+- Costs of searching for a new job and other incidental

 In some cases, the damages award may also call for punitive damages, which are meant to deter others and punish the employer and discourage them from repeating the same conduct in the future.
 Punitive damages are often awarded in cases involving retaliation or discrimination, and the damage award will depend on the number of employees an employer has.